southworks/BotBuilder-Samples/samples/javascript_nodejs/86.echo-bot-proxy/README.md

     ```JavaScript
         { proxySettings: { host: '127.0.0.1', port: 8080 } }
     ```
-    > This option will route the authentication requests that botbuilder make through the proxy.
-Other requests like calls to intranet APIs, will go out directly.
+    > This option will route the authentication requests that botbuilder makes through the proxy.
+Other requests, like calls to intranet APIs, will go out directly.

     You can verify the routed requests with a tool like [straightforward](https://github.com/berstend/straightforward).